 Copyight © 2002 Sylvan Zaft.
-This is the 11th chapter of Esperanto: A Language for the Global Village.
+Here is the eleventh chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
-You are invited to insert links to any of these sites.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is firstname.lastname@example.org.
+You are invited to insert links to this site.
+For any other use, including publication, you must first get permission.

 The Invariable Morphemes of Esperanto